jaimetur/GooglePhotosTakeoutHelper/README.md

 ## Related Projects

 - **[Google Keep Exporter](https://github.com/vHanda/google-keep-exporter)**: Export Google Keep notes to Markdown
-- **[PhotoMigrator](https://github.com/jaimetur/PhotoMigrator)**: Uses GPTH 4.x.x which has been designed to Interact and Manage different Photos Cloud services, and allow users to do an Automatic Migration from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.
+- **[PhotoMigrator](https://github.com/jaimetur/PhotoMigrator)**: Uses GPTH 4.x.x and has been designed to Interact and Manage different Photos Cloud services, and allow users to do an Automatic Migration from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.

 ---